-Looking ageless means not looking Old Lady and not looking like we rioted our (grand)daughter’s closet – Peer Mom.
+Looking ageless means not looking Old Lady and not looking like we rioted our (grand)daughter’s closet – aka Peer Mom.
 To look ageless in floral clothes the print, color, cut, and styling are keys.

 Let’s start with the print.
 Here is a list of ageless prints:

-- hand-painted abstract florals,
+- Hand-painted abstract blossoms,

-- booms that are office appropriate,
+- Blossoms that are office appropriate,

-- floral prints in rich gemstone colors like ruby, emerald, sapphire, amethyst, or peridot,
+- Floral prints in rich gemstone colors like ruby, emerald, sapphire, amethyst, or peridot,

 Here is a list of prints that get you into risky territory: